Jesse Winker Player Props: Brewers vs. Diamondbacks

-The Milwaukee Brewers, including Jesse Winker (.100 batting average in his past 10 games), take on starting pitcher Merrill Kelly and the Arizona Diamondbacks at American Family Field, Monday at 8:10 PM ET.
+The Milwaukee Brewers, including Jesse Winker (.143 on-base percentage in past 10 games, 169 points below season-long percentage), take on starter Ryne Nelson and the Arizona Diamondbacks at American Family Field, Tuesday at 8:10 PM ET.

 Jesse Winker Game Info & Props vs. the Diamondbacks